ENIGMA-infra/ENIGMA-PD/ENIGMA-PD_visual_QC_instructions.md

 ### Step-by-step instructions

 1. **Familiarize yourself with ENIGMA quality control standards**
    Before starting, review the ENIGMA quality control instructions below, including common segmentation errors and regions that are more prone to segmentation failure.
+You can find the ENIGMA manual, adapted for the PD group [here](https://github.com/ENIGMA-PD/FS7/blob/main/Cortical_QC_ENIGMA-PD_July25.pdf) and a version including the powerpoint notes (i.e. answers to the quiz) [here](https://github.com/ENIGMA-PD/FS7/blob/main/Cortical_QC_ENIGMA-PD_July25_withnotes.pdf).
+We recommend not focusing too heavily on the manual.
+Though it does provide some useful examples, hands-on practice is key to learning quality control, and the quality of someone’s visual assessment improves primarily through experience.

 2. **Warm-up: dynamically check a few subjects across all regions**
    Start by quickly scrolling through around 5–10 subjects to get a sense of the typical variability in segmentations.
 This dynamic review helps you become familiar with how correctly segmented regions usually appear and what kinds of errors to expect.